Stocks Diverge After Powell Says Rate Hike Possible - UrduPoint

 Stocks Diverge After Powell Says Rate Hike Possible

-Wall Street indices bounced but European stock markets fell Friday as investors digested warnings by central bank chiefs that the battle against inflation was not over
+Wall Street advanced cautiously mid session but European stock markets nudged down Friday as investors digested warnings by central bank chiefs that the battle against inflation was not over

-London, (UrduPoint / Pakistan Point News - 10th Nov, 2023) Wall Street indices bounced but European stock markets fell Friday as investors digested warnings by central bank chiefs that the battle against inflation was not over.
+London, (UrduPoint / Pakistan Point News - 10th Nov, 2023) Wall Street advanced cautiously mid session but European stock markets nudged down Friday as investors digested warnings by central bank chiefs that the battle against inflation was not over.

-US stocks opened higher after falling the previous day on the back of Federal Reserve Chair Jerome Powell saying that the US central bank "will not hesitate" to raise interest rates again if necessary.
+US stocks were higher, with the Dow up 0.4 percent as the tech heavy Nasdaq added one percent more than two hours into trading after falling the previous day on the back of Federal Reserve Chair Jerome Powell saying that the US central bank "will not hesitate" to raise interest rates again if necessary.

-European markets remained down in afternoon deals, however, as European Central Bank President Christine Lagarde said there will probably be a "resurgence" of inflation after it slowed sharply last month.
+But European markets were sluggish and ended in the red after European Central Bank President Christine Lagarde forecast a "resurgence" of inflation after it slowed sharply last month.

 Speaking at a Financial Times event, Lagarde also said that the ECB will not start cutting rates for at least "the next couple of quarters".

-Data showing the UK economy stalled in the third quarter also weighed on London's FTSE 100 index.
+Data showing the UK economy stalled in the third quarter also weighed on London's FTSE 100 index, which ended off 1.3 percent while Frankfurt and Paris lost almost one percent.

 Both the Fed and ECB paused their rate-hike campaigns at their last meetings as consumer price rises have slowed, but they have suggested they would stay higher for longer as inflation remains above their two-percent targets.